By Ashok Prasad, Founder, Niyyam

 - Avoid poor fund selection

-- Factsheets help you avoid mistakes before they happen
+Factsheets help you avoid mistakes before they happen, not after.

 How to Compare Mutual Funds in India (5 Key Metrics Every Investor Must Check)